openshift/pipelines-tutorial/README.md

     - install
 ```

 When a task starts running, it starts a pod and runs each step sequentially in a separate container on the same pod.
 This task happens to have a single step, but tasks can have multiple steps, and, since they run within the same pod, they have access to the same volumes in order to cache files, access configmaps, secrets, etc. As mentioned previously, tasks can receive inputs (e.g. a git repository) and produce outputs (e.g. an image in a registry).
+You can specify volume using workspace.
+It is recommended that Tasks uses at most one writeable Workspace

 Note that only the requirement for a git repository is declared on the task and not a specific git repository to be used.
 That allows tasks to be reusable for multiple pipelines and purposes.
 You can find more examples of reusable tasks in the [Tekton Catalog](https://github.com/tektoncd/catalog) and [OpenShift Catalog](https://github.com/openshift/pipelines-catalog) repositories.